Dynasty Warriors 2: Stages

-Many of the stages are recreations of notable battles present historically or from the novel Romance of the Three Kingdoms, while original creations became more common with the newer installments.
+Many of the stages are recreations of notable battles from history or from the novel Romance of the Three Kingdoms, while original creations became more common with the newer instalments.
 This is a list of stages in Dynasty Warriors 2.

 Reception

 The game received "generally favorable reviews" according to the review aggregation website Metacritic.
 Daniel Erickson of NextGen said of the game, "While it is the first third-person, 3D action game to feature a real-time battlefield, the gameplay is strictly old-school.
 Fun but not terribly deep."
 In Japan, Famitsu gave it a score of 31 out of 40.

+The game sold 300,000 units in its first six weeks of release in Japan.